The following excerpt from Luther's Church Postil is taken from the Gospel Sermon for Christmas Day, on Luke 2:1–14 (paragraphs 25–29).

 Therefore, see to it that you do not find pleasure in the Gospel only as a history, for that does not last long; also not only as an example, for that does not stick without faith.
 But see to it that you make this birth your own and trade places, so that you are freed from your birth and receive His.
 This happens when you believe.
 So sit in the lap of the Virgin Mary and be her dear child.
 But you must exercise this faith and ask for it, because while you live you cannot establish it too firmly.
 This is our foundation and inheritance, on which good works must be built.

-The complete text of this postil, including the detailed annotations not included here, are available in LW 75: Church Postil I. This volume is part of the expansion of the American Edition of Luther’s Works.
-Learn more at cph.org/luthersworks.
+From Luther’s Works volume 75 © 2013 Concordia Publishing House.
+The complete text of this postil, including the detailed annotations not included here, are available in LW 75: Church Postil I.